Nutrition for Flexibility: 8 Tips to Getting More Bendy

 1. Before-Stretching Tips

-Thirty minutes to an hour before you stretch, consume some sort of vegetable - preferably leafy greens such as spinach.
-This sets up your muscles to open up better than they otherwise would.
+Thirty minutes to an hour before you stretch, try to consume some sort of vegetable - preferably leafy greens such as spinach.
+This sets up your muscles to open up better than they otherwise would due to the nitric oxide content.
 You may take it in the form of a smoothie if that is more convenient - just be sure you don't use added sugar in your smoothie!
+Veggie juices also work.

 gina tiffany hamstringTiffany limbers up after her strength training routine for dancers that Gina created for her.